Live In Care

 What is a stroke?

 A stroke is an attack on the brain when the blood supply to part of the brain is cut off.
-The resulting lack of oxygen to the brain causes damage that affects how the body functions.
+The resulting lack of oxygen to the brain causes damage that affects the body’s function.
 A stroke’s effects depend on where it occurs in the brain and how much damage is caused.
 As we age, arteries become more rigid and narrower and are more likely to become blocked.
 Certain medical conditions and lifestyle factors also increase a person’s stroke risk.

 There are three main types of strokes: